harness/harness/.github/readme.md

 ## What is Drone?
 Drone is a continuous delivery system built on container technology.
-Drone uses a simple YAML configuration file, a superset of docker-compose, to define and execute Pipelines inside Docker containers. we have two versions available: the [Enterprise Edition](https://github.com/drone/drone/blob/master/BUILDING) and the [Community Edition](https://github.com/drone/drone/blob/master/BUILDING_OSS)
+Drone uses a simple YAML build file, to define and execute build pipelines inside Docker containers.

-_Please note the official Docker images run the Drone Enterprise distribution.
-If you would like to run the Community Edition you can build from source by following the instructions in [BUILDING_OSS](https://github.com/drone/drone/blob/master/BUILDING_OSS)._

 ## Table of Contents